Jacee94/Jacee94/README.md

 ### 👋 Hi there I'm Jace!
-### 👨‍💻 I'm a Jr. Full Stack Developer with skills in { jquery, node.js, express.js, mysql, sequelize, react }
+### 👨‍💻 I'm a Jr. Full Stack Developer with skills in { React, Next.js, Express, MongoDb, and GraphQl }
 ### ☕️ Currently working for [Black Rifle Coffee Company!](https://www.blackriflecoffee.com/)
 ### 🏫 Still in School at the University of Utah Full Stack Development Bootcamp
 ### 💼 You can check out my portfolio [here](https://jacee94.github.io/professional-portfolio/)